On this page you will find information focusing on future and incoming freshman and their parents. Scroll down for the following.

 What equipment is optional?

 The following items are allowed but not required.
 Receiver or Lineman gloves.
-Additional pads such as neck rolls or rib protector shirts, knee braces or QB towels.
+Additional pads such as neck rolls, lower back pads, rib protector shirts, knee braces or QB towels.

 It is highly advised to write your player's name in sharpie on all personal gear not provided by Hamilton.